craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 #### Containers
 Containers are considered Equipment and must be stored in a character's Inventory Slots while it is on their person, but allow a character to bend the "one item to slot" rule in their favor.
+A Container has a number of slots as indicated in it's description.
+Items